mtriSE/adventure-work-dbt-sqlserver/README.md

 Command `dbt run` first compile the project to generate SQL that is will execute on the target database.
 The generated files are present inside the target folder (`dbt_tutorial/target`), let view the SQL for creating and populating the `sales_order_header` table:

 ![generate sql for sales_order_header](figures/gen_sql_warehouse.png)

+---

+# Defining tests
+One of major capabilities that dbt provides is to **define tests and validations on columns and models**

+There is a large number of built-in tests, and more can be added by using external packages, or writing custom test!.
+This require user to **create a model yml file for configurating model**.
+Inside the `models/warehouse` folder, add a new file named `sales_order_header.yml` and define each column for the `sales_order_header` model: